Vehicle registration plates of Poland: Temporary and export plates

 These plates use red text on a white background.
 The plates wear a seal with month and year of validation.
 The windshield plaque is not issued with it.

 Electric car plates

 Introduced on 1 January 2020, they are issued to battery-electric and hydrogen vehicles.
 They are similar to regular plates but the background colour is light green instead of white.
+Such vehicles are allowed to drive on bus lanes, therefore visibly different registration plates allow the police to establish whether a vehicle is doing so legally.
+Electric plates are also used in "American" plates with reduced space.